 It can be helpful to talk to an advisor about inherited mortgage debt as they can compare all of the options available to you and work out which one is most affordable based on your circumstances.
 Contact a specialist for advice on this.

-Remortgaging on a mortgage after the borrower’s death
+Remortgaging the property after the borrower’s death

 If you decide that you need to remortgage in order to find a better interest rate to make your inherited mortgage payments more affordable, your first port of call is your existing lender as they should be more flexible.